Gygarte/squiffy/README.md

 ```

-or if this fails, try to write the following in a *.py* file.
+or if this fails, try to write the following in a *.py* file and run it.

 ```bash